 - 3rd Ward: St. Andrews Church, On Chestnut Street at Dill Avenue & Virginia Avenue

 Are you unsure of your voting district?
-Please click the link to view a map of Perkasie Voting Districts
+Please view a map of Perkasie Voting Districts below:

 Where to Register

 You can register to vote at the Registration Office in the Bucks County Courthouse, Doylestown, or pick up a Voter Registration Application at any Post Office, Wine & Spirit Shoppe, Municipal Building or Library, or Download and complete a Voter Registration Application.
-In addition, the Department of Transportation provides for voter registration with their driver’s license application, renewal or change of name or address.Click here to get those forms.
+In addition, the Department of Transportation provides for voter registration with their driver’s license renewal application or change of address form.

 To register, you must: